Employer of Record

 Social Security in Finland

-Residence in Finland or employment forms the basis for access to social security benefits.
-Services from Kela and wellbeing service counties are residence-based, while employment-based benefits involve unemployment funds, pensions, and private insurers.
+Residence in Finland or employment may form the basis for access to social security benefits.
+Kela and wellbeing services counties handle many residence-based services and benefits, while employment-based security involves unemployment funds, pension providers, private insurers, and other statutory institutions.

 Social security aims to provide financial stability in situations related to old age, disability, illness, unemployment, childcare, loss of a provider, rehabilitation, or education.